sirarsalih/tinder-function-app/README.md

 ## Auto like and super like

-The app runs Azure at specific intervals, auto liking and super liking recommendations from Tinder.
+The app runs in Azure at specific intervals, auto liking and super liking recommendations from Tinder.